Awentator/badtranslator/README.md

    - Depending on your internet connection, it might take 5-15 minutes to download all the languages.
 3. Run my code.

 Enjoy!
-Feature recommendations are always welcome!
+Feature requests are always welcome!